Skip to content

 126. Implementation of commitment to minimise inorganic fertiliser use?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also mentions manuring programs based on agronomic recommendations to minimise waste and ineffective fertiliser application.
-It also implemented a land application system whereby treated palm oil mill effluent (POME) from its mills is used in its plantations as organic fertiliser and for irrigation.
+The company also reports manure programs based on agronomic recommendations to minimise waste and ineffective fertiliser application.
+It also implemented a land application system where treated palm oil mill effluent (POME) from its mills is used in its plantations as organic fertiliser and for irrigation.

 • Y